Upcycle your tin cans into fun, homemade wind chimes that the kids can make!

 Once you’ve tied on your washers to the wind chimes, test out the noise it makes!

 Henry noticed right away that different size washers make different noises.
 Different size tin cans make different noises, too!

 Hang up the tin cans so that they overlap each other.

 Let the wind do its thing and enjoy the wonderful clanking of your homemade wind chimes!
-(Or you can let your child do their thing too and listen to it all the time!)
+Or you can let your child do their thing and listen to it all the time!

-Find 26 tin can crafts, music and activities kids can do!
-The wind chimes are one of them!
+You’ll love these 26 tin can crafts, music and activities kids can do!

 Henry and I have been reading about the wind in The Windy Day, by Anna Milbourne (affiliate link).

 Wind is everywhere around us, you need it to fly a kite, or turn a windmill for energy, or for the seagulls to fly!
 And even if its not blowing near you, its blowing somewhere!